-EU Data Protection rules set to change The EU General Data Protection Regulation (“GDPR”) imposes a radical, much stricter data protection regulatory framework in Europe and the wider world for the processing of personal data.
+EU Data Protection rules, set to change The EU General Data Protection Regulation (“GDPR”), impose a radical and much stricter data-protection regulatory framework in Europe and the wider world for the processing of personal data.

-Organisations will have to design a GDPR governance strategy that contains the project plan and a roadmap showing which measures will be undertaken to implement this strategy.
-The entity will also have to nominate a data protection officer whose role is to implement guidelines and structures for data protection according to the General Data Protection Regulation.
+Organisations will have to design a GDPR governance strategy that contains the project plan and a roadmap showing what measures will be undertaken to implement this strategy.
+Each entity will also have to nominate a Data Protection Officer (DPO), whose role is to implement guidelines and structures for data protection according to the General Data Protection Regulation.

-Our group comprises data protection experts as well as cyber security specialists, allowing us to give the full spectrum of advice to a wide range of industries including but not limited to: governmental organisations, universities, financial services, shipping, retail, consultancies, information technology and healthcare.
-We also offer a DPO service for organisations that are required to appoint a Data Protection Officer but may not have the capability in-house.
-We can highlight gaps in compliance and explain how to implement the policies and procedures needed, as well as dealing with any incidents that may occur.
+Our group comprises of data-protection experts, as well as cyber security specialists, allowing us to give the full spectrum of advice to a wide range of industries including, but not limited to: governmental organisations, universities, financial services, shipping, retail, consultancies, information technology and healthcare.
+We also offer a DPO services for organisations that are required to appoint a Data Protection Officer (DPO) but may not have the capability to do so in-house.
+We can highlight gaps in compliance and explain how to implement the required policies and procedures, as well as deal with any incidents that may occur.

 Our Privacy Service has been designed on the basis that organizations need tailored risk-based solutions to address their individual privacy needs, risk appetite and future business strategy.
-Its modular and layered structure enables targeted and tailored solutions to be designed, developed, implemented and monitored consistently, guiding you through the complexity of privacy and complex global organizations.
+Its modular and layered structure enables targeted and tailored solutions to be designed, developed, implemented, and monitored consistently, guiding you through the complexity of privacy.

-Ensure that you’re compliant with the new data protection regulation.
-Advising on GDPR compliance, including:
+We will also ensure that you are compliant with the new data protection regulation, advising on GDPR compliance, including:

-- Analyze how and why the data will be processed
+- Analysis how and why the data will be processed

-- Preparing Data Protection Impact Assessments (DPIAs) Privacy Impact Assessments (PIAs), data protection policies (DPPs) and data processing agreements (DPAs)
+- Preparation of Data Protection Impact Assessments (DPIAs), Privacy Impact Assessments (PIAs), Data Protection Policies (DPPs) and Data Processing Agreements (DPAs)

 - Review of cyber security processes and controls to protect data